-Available for sale investments sold with a simultaneous commitment to repurchase at a specified future date (repurchase agreements) continue to be recognized in the consolidated statement of financial position and are measured in accordance with related accounting policies for investments held as available for sale.
-The counter-party liability for amounts received under these agreements is included in "Due to banks and other financial institutions" or "Customer deposits", as appropriate.
+Available for sale investments sold with a simultaneous commitment to repurchase at a specified future date (repurchase agreements) continue to be recognized in the consolidated statement of financial position as the Group retains substantially all of the risks and rewards of ownership, and are measured in accordance with related accounting policies for investments held as available for sale.
+The transactions are treated as a collateralized borrowing and the counter party liability for amounts received under these agreements is included in Due to banks and other financial institutions or Customer deposits, as appropriate.
 The difference between the sale and repurchase price is treated as special commission expense and accrued over the life of the repurchase agreement on an effective yield basis.